Lorette Charpy

-Career
+Gymnastics career

-Junior: 2012-2016
+Junior: 2012–2016

 Charpy joined the French national team at age ten in 2012.
 In 2015, she was first in all-around, second on uneven bars, and third on balance beam in the junior category at French Championships.

 2017

 Charpy became a senior in 2017.
 She won gold on uneven bars and bronze in floor exercise at the 2017 French Championships, narrowly missing the podium with fourth on balance beam and fifth in all-around.

 2018

 Charpy competed at the American Cup, winning bronze on uneven bars.
 At French Championships, she was third all-around, first on balance beam and third in floor exercise.
 At the European Championships she won silver with the French team and was sixth individually on uneven bars.
 Charpy was injured in August 2018, fracturing her face in a fall from the uneven bars.
 She had surgery and missed a training camp while recovering.
 At the 2018 World Championships, Charpy finished sixteenth in the all-around and contributed to France's fifth place as a team.